-The human mind is a marvelous and mysterious creature.
+The human mind is a marvelous and mysterious thing.
 Our external experiences inevitably become imprinted into our internal makeup.
 The triumphs and tragedies of our daily lives pierce deeply into our being- they remain in the subconscious mind.
 The subconscious can be thought of as the inner, all-knowing part of the mind.
 Because we are unable to filter what makes its way into our subconscious, most of us have collected large amounts of subconscious “garbage” over our lifetimes.
 Traumatic events that we thought we had dealt with long ago and moved passed can remain unresolved and stuck in the subconscious mind (I’m guilty of this).
 This so-called “garbage” is preventing us from moving forward in life and rising up to our full potential!

 The Sa Ta Na Ma meditation, also known as Kirtan Kriya, is a classic technique in Kundalini Yoga as Taught by Yogi Bhajan.
 This meditation is intended to bring total mental balance.
 It clears the subconscious mind of traumas and negative, unnecessary emotions.
 It improves concentration and brain function, increases intuitive abilities and brings peace and understanding to the practitioner.
 The Kirtan Kriya not only heals the subconscious but helps us discover the divine nature of all beings.
 Yogi Bhajan suggested that if you can practice only one meditation, this is it!